-Students found in violation of any of the policies found in the RTE Student Handbook, RRCC Student Handbook, or course syllabus will be subject to disciplinary action.
-The student will be notified of the violation and then given an opportunity to meet with the program director or designee to respond to the allegations.
-Then the program director or designee will make a determination as to whether a violation has occurred and what the appropriate disciplinary sanction will be.
-If the violation is verified, one or more of the following sanctions may be imposed: a warning (via a verbal or written advising), probation, academic consequences, suspension, or program dismissal.
-Multiple written advisements may also result in program dismissal.
-Should the student wish to appeal the imposed disciplinary sanction, they may follow the appeal and/or grievance procedure found in the RRCC Student Handbook.
+Students found in violation of any of the policies found in the Radiologic Technology Student Handbook, RRCC Student Handbook, or course syllabi will be subject to disciplinary action.
+The student will be notified of the violation and be given an opportunity to discuss the issue with the supervising faculty member.
+One or more of the following sanctions may be imposed: a warning (via a verbal or written advising), probation, academic consequences, suspension, or program dismissal.
+Multiple written advisings may result in program dismissal.
+Should the student disagree with the disciplinary sanction, they may follow the appeal and/or grievance procedure found in the RRCC Student Handbook.
+Students who are dismissed from the program may not be eligible for re-entry.